 Review of 188Bet

-188Bet is regulated and licensed by the Isle of Man, therefore meaning that they are governed by a professional organization that ensures that the integrity of the site is maintained.
+188Bet is regulated and licensed by the Isle of Man government and the UK Gambling Commission, therefore meaning that they are governed by professional organizations that ensure that the integrity of the site is maintained.
 This regulation ensures that:

 - All minors are prevented from accessing the services that the site offers, so as to protect them from the risks associated with gambling.

 - All of the transactions carried out on the site are clear and not open to fraudulent activities, either by the users or the owners of the site.

 - Both losing wagers and winning wagers are honoured in full.

 - Anyone suffering from gambling related problems is able to contact the site for details about how to get help.